Function Node

 variable in the function script.
 If a path is not provided, the entire workflow payload will act as the payload

 variable value.
-By specifying a path, you can reduce the size of the data you are working with to only that which you need, leading to better workflow performance and less risk of error.
-In the above example, the Function Node only has access to the data
+The maximum amount of data that can be provided to a Function Node is 5MB.
+By specifying a path, you can reduce the size of the data to only that which you need, leading to better workflow performance and less risk of exceeding the 5MB limit.
+In the screenshot above, the Function Node is scoped to the data

 path on the workflow’s payload.